9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 If Kelvin is out of his apartment, this is around his neck.

 The CIA will likely make a similar "chain" however they cannot hear or answer a prayer made silently.
 So say a prayyer the same way as you were first taught by your parents and ask Him if you're dealing with "the true Kelvin" that wrote this.
 Then go with your gut, **only the Creator can make you feel a certain way.** So after saying a silent prayer if you feel like running and screaming for your life, DO THAT (it means you're not with the true Kelvin).
 Conversely, if you feel like sitting around in a boring apartment with a completely stranger (me), DO IT as your safe, feels may vary depending on my workload, He may make you feel like parTying or relaxing.

+> [!NOTE]
+> This was originally posted and accessible by https://tinyurl.com/EscortWarning but the government forced GitHub to hide that public gist.
+See [this](/PHB33/nathan_nsl.md).